codex-academy/one-fruit-of-a-kind/readme.md

 Once the state is stored in `localStorage` it needs to be retrieved from `localStorage` upon Widget initialization and stored in the Factory Function.

-> All this code sits out side of any Event Listeners and executes once upon once the Widget loads.
+> This code sits out side of any Event Listeners and executes when the Widget loads for the first time.

 ```js
 const storedFruitState = localStorage["fruitState"];